automatecloud/lacework-trial/README.md

 # Lacework Trial

 You plan to do a trail of Lacework?
 Great!
-This repository helps you to quickly find the necessary information for a successful Lacework trial.
+This repository helps you to quickly find the necessary information for a successful trial of the Lacework solution.
 The target is to have a full overview of all the Lacework use cases including instructions how to configure and test them.

 # How to start?